 AARS, ABHD12, ABHD5, ACAD9, ACADL, ACADM, ACADS, ACADVL, ACTA1, ACVR1, ADCY6, AGL, AGRN, AIFM1, ALG13, ALG14, ALG2, AMPD1, ANO5, ARHGEF10, ASAH1, ATL1, ATL3, ATP2A1, ATP7A, B3GALNT2, B4GAT1, BAG3, BICD2, BIN1, BSCL2, C10orf2, C12orf65, CAPN3, CASQ1, CAV3, CCDC78, CCT5, CFL2, CHAT, CHCHD10, CHKB, CHRNA1, CHRNB1, CHRND, CHRNE, CHRNG, CHST14, CLCN1, CNTN1, CNTNAP1, COL12A1, COL4A1, COL6A1, COL6A2, COL6A3, COLQ, COX6A1, CPT2, CRYAB, CTDP1, DAG1, DCAF8, DCTN1, DES, DHTKD1, DMD, DNA2, DNAJB2, DNAJB6, DNM2, DNMT1, DOK7, DPAGT1, DPM2, DPM3, DST, DYNC1H1, DYSF, ECEL1, EGR2, EMD, ENO3, ERBB3, ETFA, ETFB, ETFDH, FAM134B, FBLN5, FBN2, FBXO38, FGD4, FHL1, FIG4, FKBP10, FKBP14, FKRP, FKTN, FLNC, FUS, GAA, GAN, GARS, GBE1, GDAP1, GFPT1, GJB1, GLE1, GMPPB, GNB4, GNE, GYG1, GYS1, HACD1, HADH, HADHA, HADHB, HARS, HINT1, HK1, HNRNPA1, HNRNPA2B1, HNRNPDL, HOXD10, HSPB1, HSPB3, HSPB8, IGHMBP2, IKBKAP, INF2, ISCU, ISPD, ITGA7, KARS, KBTBD13, KIF1A, KIF1B, KIF5A, KLHL40, KLHL41, KLHL9, LAMA2, LAMC1, LAMP2, LARGE, LAS1L, LDB3, LDHA, LITAF, LMNA, LMOD3, LPIN1, LRP4, LRSAM1, MARS, MATR3, MED25, MEGF10, MFN2, MPZ, MSTN, MTM1, MTMR14, MTMR2, MUSK, MYBPC1, MYF6, MYH14, MYH2, MYH3, MYH8, MYOT, NALCN, NDRG1, NEB, NEFL, NGF, NTRK1, OPA1, ORAI1, PABPN1, PDHA1, PDK3, PFKM, PGAM2, PGK1, PGM1, PHKA1, PHKB, PIEZO2, PIP5K1C, PLEC, PLEKHG5, PLOD2, PMP22, PNPLA2, POLG, POLG2, POMGNT1, POMGNT2, POMK, POMT1, POMT2, PREPL, PRPS1, PRX, PTRF, PUS1, PYGM, RAB7A, RAPSN, RBCK1, REEP1, RRM2B, RYR1, SBF1, SBF2, SCN10A, SCN11A, SCN4A, SCN9A, SCO2, SEPN1, SEPT9, SGCA, SGCB, SGCD, SGCG, SH3TC2, SIL1, SLC12A6, SLC16A1, SLC22A5, SLC25A20, SLC5A7, SMCHD1, SNAP25, SOX10, SPEG, SPTLC1, SPTLC2, STAC3, STIM1, SUCLA2, SURF1, SYNE1, SYNE2, SYT2, TAZ, TCAP, TFG, TIA1, TK2, TMEM43, TMEM5, TNNI2, TNNT1, TNNT3, TNPO3, TPM2, TPM3, TRAPPC11, TRIM2, TRIM32, TRPV4, TTN, TTR, TUBB3, TYMP, UBA1, VAPB, VCP, VMA21, VRK1, WNK1, YARS, YARS2, ZC4H2

-The Neuromuscular Disorder Panel includes over 350 genes that have been identified to be responsible for one or more heritable neuromuscular disorders including:
+The Neuromuscular Disorder Panels include genes that have been identified to be responsible for:

 |Spinal Muscular Atrophy|